What type of van insurance do I need?

 It’s worth looking at prices for comprehensive and third-party cover before you make any decisions based on price.
 Sometimes there’s little difference in cost between third-party and comprehensive cover.

-Why is van insurance for young drivers so expensive?
+How to get cheap van insurance for young drivers

 We understand that as a young driver your insurance is likely to be higher than average.
 You might be tempted to bend the truth about how you use your van day-to-day, but you shouldn’t.
 Especially if it compromises your level of cover, just to save in the short term.

 The details you give insurers about you, your van and how you use it should be accurate.
 If not, you risk your policy being void and could run into problems if you make a claim.
 For example you shouldn’t say you only use your van for private use if you use it for work as well.

 The trick with getting cheaper van insurance is paying only for what you need.